 In February 2020, together with students of Komazawa University’s Nakamura seminars, TORIDOLL Holdings held a competition with the theme of providing societal value for junior high school and high school students.

 16 students were divided into four groups and proposed businesses from the perspective of “TORIDOLL Group’s unique CSV (Creating Shared Value) activities” on the following themes: eating insects, supporting people with disabilities, food waste, and food education.

 President and CEO Mr. Awata and other executive directors assessed the proposals according to four criteria—planning skills (originality); profitability (branding); feasibility; and presentation skills—and selected the winning group based on the overall strength of their proposal.

 We will verify the feasibility of the winning group’s project—both in terms of budget and schedule—and we intend to execute the project if possible.

 Disseminating Information Among New Recruits

-At the TORIDOLL Group, we distribute a Code of Conduct book to all new recruits that includes the TORIDOLL Code of Conduct.
-The TORIDOLL Code of Conduct centers on our pledges to our stakeholders, and describes crucial behavioral policies to employees who work at our Group.
+At the TORIDOLL Group, we distribute the TORIDOLL Code of Conduct guide to all new recruits.
+The TORIDOLL Code of Conduct centers on our pledges to our stakeholders, and describes important behavioral policies applicable to all employees who work in our Group.